 While setting up the hardware setting of a job, you will see priority options under the Price column.
-You will have either Instant, On Demand, or both options depending on the hardware availability.
+You will have either On Demand, On Demand Pro, or both options depending on the hardware availability.
 An example is shown below:

 When to Use On Demand Mode

 Selecting the On Demand mode will submit your job into the run queue, but it may experience a moderate delay before the run is started.
 Moreover, once the job begins to run, depending on resource demands, the job maybe be automatically stopped and restarted.
 This restart process may occur at most once per job submission.
 Therefore, the On Demand option is not generally recommended for jobs with long run times or subject to upcoming deadlines.